Skip to main content

 Your critical systems are the network and information systems that your essential services depend on.

-These are the systems you identify as being most important to protect.
-If compromised, they could result in severe financial, legal and regulatory, reputational and safety consequences for your organisation.
+These are the initial critical systems that you have identified as being important to assure.
+If these are compromised, it could result in severe financial, legal, regulatory, reputational or safety consequences for your council.

 Making sure your critical systems have cyber resilience against known threats allows your essential services to operate in a safe and secure manner.